»Memory is Anticipation

 This might be the case, as we have to understand that behind every part and property of an object, there must be some kind of reasoning, decision-making or history of decisions, either by nature (biochemical / physical processes) or by design (according to function, and in human design, mostly style and originality).
 Objects are full of stories.

 Any object "begins" in its conception, during production, and "ends" only when recognised as another object or material.
 There exists a world of possibilities in between those states.

 This is an artistic method, and the goal behind it is to gain more awareness about an object of investigation and uncover its different states, forms and materials during its "lifespan".
 The made observations help transform it into a new object, which can be valiable in the process of modelling a sculpture or move on with it.
 Awareness should be a journey of enjoyment and therefor, fun is a vital part.

-The following step-by-step instruction should provide readers to re-perform this method on their own.
-It can be applied together with a larger group, in a workshop or class.
-One important thing is to have enough time, and to write down all thoughts and observations in a list.
+The following step-by-step instruction provides readers to re-perform this method on their own.
+It can be applied together with a group, in a workshop, friends or a class.

-1) Take a paper to write down or draw all of your observations.
+1) Take a paper to describe or draw all following observations.

 2) A way to start this train of thought is through obvious observations that hit the eye, such as the object's size, outer shape and material.
 From that you can put into question why it has those exact properties, and why it isn‘t bigger, smaller, sharper etc. as these qualities must be linked to some kind of history, function or practice.